bigbluebutton/bigbluebutton.github.io/index.md

 If you are getting started with BigBlueButton we recommend the following:

-  1. Watch the [overview videos](http://bigbluebutton.org/videos) for moderator/presenter and viewer.
+  1. Watch the [overview videos](http://bigbluebutton.org/videos) to understand the capabilities of a moderator/presenter and viewer.
   1. Try out BigBlueButton using our [Demo Server](http://demo.bigbluebutton.org/).
   1. Join the BigBlueButton community
      * [bigbluebutton-setup](https://groups.google.com/forum/#!forum/bigbluebutton-setup) – Get help with installation, setup and configuration of a BigBlueButton server.